Outcome Logic: A Unified Approach to the Metatheory of Program Logics with Branching Effects: Conclusion, Limitations, and Future Work

 This idea was already explored in Outcome Separation Logic (OSL) \cite{zilberstein2024outcome}, but questions relating to unbounded looping and completeness were not addressed in that work.
 In separation logic, it is typical to provide \emph{small axioms} \cite{localreasoning}, which specify the behavior of mutation locally.
 For example, the following \ruleref{Write} rule specifies the behavior of mutation in a singleton heap.
 Global reasoning is then done via the \ruleref{Frame} rule \cite{yang2002semantic}, which states that a proof done in a local footprint is also valid in a larger heap.

 \citet{yang} showed that the small axioms along with the \ruleref{Frame} rule are complete for standard separation logic; any specification can be derived using them.
 By contrast, \citet{zilberstein2024outcome} showed that the small axioms and \ruleref{Frame} rule are sound in OSL, but it is not known whether they are complete.
 In fact, there is some evidence to the contrary, since the resources specified outside the footprint of the local mutation may take on many different values, and therefore the \ruleref{Frame} rule would need to be applied for each branch of the computation.
-It would be interesting to reformulate OSL with the looping constructs of this paper and explore the notion of completeness in that setting.
+OSL could be obtained as an instantiation of the Outcome Logic model in this article, although the \ruleref{Frame} rule would need to be added (and as such, this article does not fully subsume OSL).
+It would be interesting to add such a frame rule, and explore the notion of completeness in that setting.

+\citet{zilberstein2024outcome} also developed an algorithm to mechanically derive triples of the form $\triple{\sure P}C{\sure{Q_1} \oplus \cdots \oplus\sure{Q_n}}$, using the \ruleref{Seq} and \ruleref{Choice} rules to compositionally reason about sequential compositions via the following derived rule.

+The \ruleref{Frame} rule is a crucial part of the algorithm too; it is used to lift axioms about actions---such as the \ruleref{Write} rule above---into the current program context.
+The particular frames are inferred using \emph{biabduction} \cite{biab}, a heuristic procedure for inferring the \emph{missing} antiframe $M$ and leftover \emph{frame} $F$ in the following entailment $P \sep M \vdash Q \sep F$.
+So, for any precondition $\sure P$, a write action can be analyzed as follows:

+One weakness of the algorithm is that it only has the ability to reason about loops via bounded unrolling.
+It would be interesting to extend the algorithm to use some of loop rules that we presented in this article.
+In particular, an algorithm could be developed for approximating loop behavior in Lisbon Logic using abstract domains \cite{cousot1977abstract}, something that cannot be done in Incorrectness Logic \cite{ascari}.

 Going further, it would also be interesting to explore a concurrent variant of OSL.
 Along with the aforementioned challenges of reasoning about weighted branching in tandem with the nondeterministic behavior of the concurrent scheduler, this would also require a more powerful version of separation than that offered by OSL.
 The OSL separating conjunction $\varphi \osep P$ is asymmetric; $\varphi$ is an unrestricted outcome assertion, whereas $P$ can only be a basic assertion, like those described in \Cref{sec:assertions}.
 However, concurrent separation logic \cite{csl} typically requires the entire state space to be separated in order to compositionally analyze concurrent threads, so a symmetric separating conjunction $\varphi \osep\psi$ would be needed.
+Preliminary work has already been done to this effect \cite{zilberstein2024probabilistic,zilberstein2025denotational} based on Probabilistic Separation Logic \cite{psl}.

 Computational effects have traditionally beckoned disjoint program logics across two dimensions: different \emph{kinds} of effects (\eg nondeterminism vs randomization) and different \emph{assertions} about those effects (\eg angelic vs demonic nondeterminism).
 Outcome Logic \cite{outcome,zilberstein2024outcome} captures those properties in a unified way, but until now the proof theory and connections to other logics have not been thoroughly explored.